... views

 Similarly, redesigns should ideally come with lots of usability and A/B testing in order to continuously tailor the new product to fit the needs of the people it’s designed for.

-Create a new design
+Create a New Design

 Creating a product from scratch should always involve extensive research.
 First off, it provides a better understanding of which features should be prioritized and what product areas should focus on.